python/devguide/triage/labels.rst

   before filing an issue.
 * :gh-label:`type-security`: for security issues.
   See also `Reporting security issues in Python`_.
+* :gh-label:`type-refactor`: for code refactoring that has no intended change in behavior.

 .. _Component:
 .. _labels-component: